GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis/probabilistic_inundation/README.md

 * The depth at a given exceedance-rate and epistemic uncertainty percentile (second set of code, below).
   * This uses root-finding to compute the depth (or max-stage) within a prescribed tolerance.

+We also provide post-processing scripts to tidy products showing the depth and max-stage at a given exceedance-rate and epistemic uncertainty percentile.
+They deal with issues such as
+* Replacing "dry areas" with missing data.
+The original root-finding calculations do not currently do consistently.
+* Removing "near-zero" depths that are consistent with "zero", given the few mm of root-finding tolerance in the original calculation.
+* For depths only:
+  * Removing results at sites with elevation below MSL, to help focus visually on inundated areas.
+  * Deriving `depth_above_initial_condition`.
+    * This is the same as the depth in areas that are initially dry.
+    * For sites that are wet by the initial condition it uses `tsunami maxima - initial condition`, which better reflects the tsunami intensity at areas that were wet initially.

 Before running anything you'll need to modify [application_specific_file_metadata.R](application_specific_file_metadata.R) for your case.

 ## How to run